Frivolous Units: Wider Networks Are Not Really That Wide: Results

-\textbf{Removability and repetition are sensitive to weight initialization.} Some recent work has suggested that network initialization has a large influence over generalization behavior \citep{chizat2019lazy, frankle2018lottery, woodworth2019kernel}.
-To see what effects it may have on removability and repetition, we test several common methods of weight initialization.
-Fig.~\ref{fig:results_cifar} presents results for AlexNets trained with Glorot, He, and Lecun initializations which initialize weights using normal distributions with variances of $2/(fan\_in+fan\_out)$, $2/fan\_in$, and $1/fan\_in$ respectively.
-Removability increases with model size for the Glorot and Lecun-initialized nets but exhibits a fairly flat trend for the He-initialized nets, which demonstrate a case where removability does not emerge at large sizes.
-Meanwhile, for the Lecun and He-initialized nets, some model size factor doublings coincide with more than a doubling of the number of similar units per unit, perhaps reflecting a fairly sharp transition to a differently-behaving regime when initialization variance becomes high enough.
-We also test AlexNets with uniform Glorot, He, and LeCun initializations and find their results to be very similar to those of the networks with normally distrifbuted initial weights (see Appendix), suggesting that the initialization distribution matters little compared to the initialization variance.
+\textbf{{Initialization influences prunability and redundancy.}} Some recent works have suggested that network initialization has a large influence over generalization behavior \cite{frankle2018lottery, chizat2019lazy, woodworth2019kernel}.
+To analyze its effects on frivolous units, we test three common methods of weight initialization.
+Fig.~\ref{fig:results_other}c presents results for AlexNets trained with Glorot \citep{glorot2010understanding}, He \citep{he2015delving}, and Lecun \citep{lecun2012efficient} initializations which each initialize weights using Gaussian distributions with variances depending on the layer widths.
+In these networks, as the initializations change, there is a tradeoff between the emergence prunable and redundant units.
+We also display the same curves for uniform-distributed versions of these initializations in the Appendix and find the results to be similar, suggesting that the initialization distribution matters little compared to variance.

-\textbf{The dimensionality of input data may drive the emergence of removability and repetition.} Adding to our analysis of initializations, in the Appendix we show the results of altering initialization variance in MLPs trained on uncorrelated data.
-Those initialized with small variance develop more repeated units at larger model sizes.
-However, we find that the MLPs initialized with very high variance develop neither more removability nor repetition.
-Note this is not the case for similar MLPs trained on low dimensional data, suggesting that this phenomenon in which neither removability nor repetition increases is related to high dimensionality in data.
-This case with a single layer MLP, high initialization, and high dimensional, uncorrelated data demonstrates one case in which neither removability nor repetition emerges.
-This suggests that input data may play a critical role in driving the emergence of removable and/or repeated units.

-\textbf{Our hypothesis holds under a number of additional tests.} In the Appendix we present a number of experiments which further support the unit-level autoregularization hypothesis.

-While individual layers in the ResNets and Inception-v3s display unique trends, each develops more removability or unit-repetition at higher sizes and generally follows the trend of its network as a whole.
-We find no consistent relationship between a layer's depth and how removable or repeated its units are.

-Because we hypothesize that removability and repetition in DNNs is a result of autoregularization, we explore their trends in networks trained with and without explicit regularization.
-In the Appendix, we show that data augmentation, dropout, weight decay, and all three together can change the amount of removability and repetition developed in the CIFAR-10 AlexNet models, but not the overall trends.